 Agitate: Snakes are incredibly well camouflaged which make them go easily unnoticed.
 They are very fast and are quite smart.
 When a snake finds its way into your house, it isn’t there to pay a friendly visit.
 They’re after food and anything that stands in their way for a free lunch can trigger an attack.

 Solution: Mastering the use of pesticides and keeping your house neat can help keep these reptiles at bay.
 Also, some certain species of flowers have been identified to produce toxic substances capable of repelling snakes.
-You’ll learn from this blog post how to cultivate these flower and also how to choose the best pesticides in the market that are terrific in combating snakes.
+You’ll learn from this blog post how to cultivate these flowers and also how to choose the best pesticides in the market that are terrific in combating snakes.

 There you go!
-A brief introduction bound to captivate the interest of anyone who has been terrorised by snakes in the past.
+A brief introduction is bound to captivate the interest of anyone who has been terrorised by snakes in the past.

 You’ll notice I didn’t provide a vivid explanation on how to go about the solution (on keeping snakes out of your house).
 I only gave the reader a sneak peek.

 The key takeaway here is: Do not beat around the bush when writing the introductory part of your blog post.
-State the problem faced by the reader, explain further on the problem, and then provide a solution.
+State the problem faced by the reader, explain further the problem, and then provide a solution.

 Step #6: Write the body (make it fantastic)